SpinalHDL/VexRiscv/README.md

 ##### Prediction STATIC

-In the decode stage, an conditional branch pointing backwards or an JAL is branched speculatively.
+In the decode stage, a conditional branch pointing backwards or a JAL is branched speculatively.
 If the speculation is right, the branch penalty is reduced to a single cycle, otherwise the standard penalty is applied.

 ##### Prediction DYNAMIC